 • Avant-Garde Ethos: As one of the first true avant-garde movements of the 20th century, Fauvism embodied radical modernity.
 For collectors, its historical position at the forefront of early modernism adds scholarly weight and investment relevance.

-These characteristics not only distinguish Fauvist works on gallery walls but also elevate their desirability in competitive art auctions.
+These characteristics not only distinguish Fauvist works on gallery walls but also elevate their desirability in competitive art auctions, where provenance and period authenticity drive the final hammer price.

 Most Important Art Movements of Fauvism

-Although Fauvism was short-lived as a cohesive movement—lasting roughly from 1905 to 1908—its influence radiated far beyond that timeframe.
+Fauvism lasted roughly from 1905 to 1908 as a cohesive movement.
+But its influence radiated far beyond that window.
 Rather than forming a rigid school or manifesto, Fauvism evolved as a shared aesthetic among several painters responding to the constraints of academic naturalism.
-Its core tenets—vivid color, simplified form, and emotional resonance—filtered into multiple overlapping movements across early modernism.
+Its core tenets, vivid color, simplified form, and emotional resonance, filtered into multiple overlapping movements across early modernism.

-Here are the most historically and artistically significant sub-movements and directions connected to the Fauvist legacy:
+Here are the most historically and artistically significant sub-movements and directions connected to the Fauvist legacy, ones that any serious collector or investor should have on their radar.

 • Les Fauves (The Original Circle): The term Fauvism was coined to describe the bold and unorthodox painters exhibited at the 1905 Salon d’Automne in Paris.
 This group included Henri Matisse, André Derain, Maurice de Vlaminck, and Albert Marquet.
 Their collective work during 1905–1907, produced mainly in the south of France and Paris, marks the purest expression of Fauvism.